Stranger Things season 5: Release date, spoilers, cast, news and trailers

 In a new interview with The Hollywood Reporter, Ross Duffer previously said: "Season four won’t be the end.
 We know what the end is, and we know when it is.
 [The pandemic] has given us time to look ahead, figure out what is best for the show.
 Starting to fill that out gave us a better idea of how long we need to tell that story."

 It sounds like the Duffer brothers are confident that they can deliver another iconic season of the show, which is a really great sign considering how incredible season 4 was.

 When will Stranger Things 5 be released?

 Well, that all depends on when the season begins filming.
 In August 2022, the Duffer brothers confirmed that they have started writing season 5.
-And in a profile with British GQ, David Harbour hinted that filming could begin around mid-2023, which could indicate a possible late-2024 release date.
+Other cast members have hinted that filming could begin around mid-2023, which could indicate a possible late-2024 release date.
 (Although, that's obviously unconfirmed right now.)

 In an interview with Variety, the Duffer brothers said: "Don’t hold us to it, but the gap should be quite a bit shorter this time, due to the fact that we already have an initial outline, and we can’t imagine there will be another six-month forced hiatus."

 Speaking to JoBlo Celebrity Interviews, David Harbour hinted that it could take around 8-9 months to film the final season of the show.
-Fans will likely have a better idea once production begins on season 5.
+Fans will likely have a better idea once production officially begins on season 5.